ashinkarov/sac-devcamp-2013/README.md

 ## General problems && bug fixing

  * Get rid of the remainders of old lexer/parser in the code, makefiles and configure scripts.
-WTF id `new_parser.c` from Fangyong?
+WTF is `new_parser.c` from Fangyong?
  * Eliminate compiler warnings; at least to a reasonable level.
  * Clean up the compiler warnings from nvcc (CUDA).
  * Decide on a few scanner/parser issues. (operator restrictions / syntax as